Aosta Valley on Sophie’s World

 Cogne is delightful, with a little village square and shops selling local crafts.

-But no shopping spree today, as we’re headed for Cave de Cogne.
+But no shopping spree today, as we’re headed for Cave de Cogne for a spot of wine.

 Wine tasting at Cave de Cogne